 If you are an overnight patient, you can bring your own pillow, a book/magazine to read, and something to write in, such as a diary or journal, if you wish.
 Having a personal item from home (such as your pillow or a stuffed animal) can be a huge comfort while you’re in the hospital.
-If you want to bring an electrical appliance, such as a laptop computer, it is important to ask your medical team if this is okay.
+If you want to bring an electrical appliance, such as a laptop computer or blow-dryer, it is important to ask your medical team if this is okay.
 You may need a special adapter to have your items work.
 Also, most hospitals require their safety department to check all small appliances before you can use them.
-Cell phones and pagers may not be allowed in hospital rooms, as they can cause problems with the hospital’s communication system.
+Cell phones may not be allowed in certain hospital rooms, as they can cause problems with the hospital’s communication system.

 What if I get bored while I’m in the hospital?

 Since you will be staying overnight, there may be times that you might be bored.
 Most hospitals have small TVs by each patient’s bed.
-Tablets (iPads) and books can help pass the time, and most pediatric and adolescent hospitals have activity rooms with computers, board games, crafts to make, and other things that will make the time go by.
+Tablets (iPads) and books can help pass the time, and most pediatric and adolescent hospitals have activity rooms with video games, board games, crafts to make, and other things that will make the time go by.

 What should I do about the schoolwork I will be missing?